 - Please see the instructions associated with your tax statements for more information.
 For questions on how to complete your tax returns, it is recommended that you speak with a tax professional.

-*For an explanation of covered and noncovered securities please read the Cost Basis Reporting FAQs.
+*For an explanation of cost basis reporting regulations and covered vs. noncovered investments, see Cost Basis Reporting FAQs.

 - Date of acquisition, Box 1b on Form 1099-B, will display “various” if the sale involves tax lots purchased on multiple dates.
 If the sale involves a single tax lot purchased on one date, Date of acquisition, Box 1b, will display the actual date of the purchase.

 - Clients who have had multiple sales in 2015 may see both “various” and actual dates in Date of acquisition, Box 1b, depending on the tax lots that comprise each sale.